-Start by disconnecting the battery cables.
+Start by disconnecting the battery cables – negative first, then the positive cable.
 Once the cables are disconnected, use the water and baking soda solution to clean off any corrosion.
 You should also clean off the battery terminals to remove any signs of corrosion there, too.
-The more you remove, the better it is for the health of your battery.
+Purchase a battery terminal cleaning tool to make the job easier.

 Once the terminals are clean, there’s one more step you should complete to keep them in good condition.
-Coat them with grease made for high temperatures, which will act as a protective coating and help prevent more rust and corrosion from building up over time.
+Coat them with a dedicated battery terminal spray, to prevent corrosion.
+Using grease can attract dirt and that combination can cause the battery to discharge over time.

-You should clean your battery this way every 6-8 months.
-If you notice a buildup on the terminals, that’s your cue that it’s time to give them a good scrub.
+If you notice a buildup on the terminals, that’s your cue that it’s time to give them a good cleaning.